Learn about social media and digital safety for immigrants

 Social media helps you stay in touch with family and friends and make new connections.
-Get safety tips to stay safe on social media sites and protect your personal information.
+Get safety tips to stay safe on social media sites and protect your digital information.
+Learn what data is shared with immigration.

 1. Use strong and unique passwords